stackpress/lib/docs/Structures.md

 `true` if the key exists, `false` otherwise.

-#### Deleting Keys
+### 2.6.
+Deleting Keys

-The following example shows how to delete a key-value pair.
+The following example shows how to delete a key-value pair from the map.

 ```typescript
 const deleted = myMap.delete('key'); // true if deleted, false if not found